onyx-platform/onyx-java/README.md

 Support for use of pure Java objects in a workflow is provided via an abstract base class, OnyxFn, along with a catalog generation tool BindUtils. <br>
 <br>
-*OnyxFn* is an abstract base class with a constructor that takes a Clojure map, and an abstract method that consumes the Clojure map segment. *BindUtils* provides a means to create an instance-aware catalog entry that calls your bootrapped derived instance at runtime.<br>
+*OnyxFn* is an abstract base class with a constructor that takes a Clojure map, and an abstract method that consumes the Clojure map segment. *BindUtils* provides a means to create an instance-aware catalog entry that calls your bootstrapped derived instance at runtime.<br>
 <br>

 ## Usage